 Okay, so how to make money in Hawaii?

 How to move to Hawaii without a job – If you’re coming here without a job, you’ve got to be prepared to be versatile.
 Come with several months worth of living expenses to tide you over.
 There’s lots of turnover in retail and the food/entertainment sector, so if you’ve got capabilities, you could start there.
-Resources like WorkWise Kauai and Kama’aina Jobs (kama’aina means “local”) are typical places to start looking.
-Big Island-specific and general options are discussed comprehensively here: Getting Employed in Hilo
+Just be aware that low-wage service jobs were depleted during the covid pandemic due to business closures and the like, so competition is high.

-Small Business – If you’ve designed yourself a location-independent business like we have, it’s a matter of getting your household established for a seamless transition.
+If you’ve designed yourself a location-independent business like we have, it’s a matter of getting your household established for a seamless transition.
 We were working consistently within several days of our arrival.
 It’s also possible to start a location-dependent business similar to one you may have had on the mainland here in Hawaii.
 Research your options and potential markets.
 We chose to keep our Minnesota LLC and file the appropriate documents with the State of Hawaii to conduct business and earn revenue here.

-General Hustle – What skills can you leverage?
+What skills can you leverage?
 We were amazed at all the ways people hustle income.
 Artists are housepainters and landscapers, bartenders are carpenters, waitresses are preschool teachers or salespeople, office workers sell their crafts at weekend tourist markets.
-It’s quite common to have several simultaneous part-time hustles going.
-Think outside the traditional ideas you may have and commit to versatility.
-We knew lots of people who were working to surf, or to subsidize another passion.
-It’s almost a given that your ideas about career and life will shift on the islands.
+It’s quite common to have several simultaneous part-time hustles going to ensure a steady income with an average salary that’s higher than minimum wage.

-While it won’t be exactly like your vacation, it will seem pretty close!
+While it won’t be exactly like your vacation when you’re busy working, it will seem pretty close!
 Yes, it will be tempting when winter winds blow to take a screen shot of the weather app local temps and post it to social media.
 For me, just seeing the ocean, wondering what color it would be and how it would behave, was one of the highlights of my day.
 And after we lived there a while, we even began to notice subtle seasonal changes!

 Hawaii is the happiest state in the nation.
-It comes out so far ahead in all the ways that are important to us now.
+Hawaiian culture comes out so far ahead in all the ways that are important to us now when we evaluate our standard of living that the high prices on some things were an appropriate trade.
 Your mileage, of course, could always vary.
 But if you’re planning a move to Hawaii, and particularly Kauai, we urge you to go for it with heartiest Aloha!